joshma91/ol-text/README.md

 # Texty Time

-This tool allows users to upload a text file and shows them:
+This tool allows users to upload a text file.
+After uploading, it shows them:

-1. the total word count; and
+1. the total word count in the file; and
-2. the counts of each occurrence of a word
+2. the counts of each occurrence of a word in the file

 ## Installation